Find Affordable College Courses

 Iowa City, IA

-The in-demand bachelor’s degree programs at University of Iowa helped the school earn the #2 place on this year’s ranking of the most popular natural resources and conservation schools in Iowa.
-Located in the city of Iowa City, Iowa is a public college with a very large student population.
+A rank of #2 on this year’s list means University of Iowa is a great place for natural resources and conservation students working on their bachelor’s degree.
+Located in the small city of Iowa City, Iowa is a public school with a fairly large student population.

 About 77% of the students majoring in natural resources and conservation at the school are women while 23% are male.